 A breakout strategy is a strategy that acts on price breaking through barriers in price.
 Depending on how you see things, breakouts could be part of momentum strategies.
 Those barriers could be, for example, the high or low of yesterday, or an indicator value.
-A breakout above the breakout level is typically long signal, and vice versa.
+A breakout above the breakout level is typically a long signal, and vice versa.

 A Way Of Dealing With Psychology In Trading

 When dealing with trading psychology, it comes down to dealing with your emotions.
 One of the best ways to do this is to keep a trading journal.